MitchBradley/Grbl_Esp32-wiki/Compiling-the-firmware.md

 ### Copy Libraries

 There are some libraries that must be added to the Arduino IDE.
-Copy the folders in the Libraries to the libraries folder in your Arduino folder on your computer.
+Copy the folders in the [Libraries](https://github.com/bdring/Grbl_Esp32/tree/master/libraries) folder to the libraries folder in your Arduino folder on your computer.
 Typically some folder like "...\Documents\Arduino\libraries" (Windows computer).

 ### Customize